Formulating the Restoration of Distribution Networks as a Multiple Traveling Salesman Problem: Computational Results

-Our simulations were conducted using the Gurobi \cite{Gurobi} solver with the following parameters: \begin{itemize} \item the rewards for all jobs are equal to $1$, i.e., $r_i = 1, \, \forall i$, \item the penalties for all unfinished jobs are equal to $0$, i.e., $p_i = 0, \, \forall i$ (therefore, we solve a reward maximization problem (eqn.~\ref{eq:objFn}) instead of profit maximization (eqn.~\ref{eq:objFnAlternate})), \item job repair times were drawn from a Weibull distribution with varying means, \emph{subject to a lower bound of $30$ minutes} (consequently, all repair times are 30 minutes or longer), \item travel distance between job sites $i$ and $j$ was set equal to the shortest path distance between $i$ and $j$, which in turn was derived from IEEE specifications, subject to the modification discussed above (in other words, we assume that the road infrastructure network is identical to the power network), \item travel speed was adjusted to yield varying travel time matrices (the travel time between jobs $i$ and $j$ is equal to the shortest path distance between $i$ and $j$, divided by the travel speed) matrices, \item all nodes other than the source are damaged and require repair, \item the time budgets for all crew are identical, and \item the `home nodes' (node 0) are node 650, 800, and 150 (see Figures~\ref{fig:13node}, \ref{fig:34node} and \ref{fig:123node} in the Appendix) for the 13, 34, and 123-node networks respectively. \end{itemize}
+In this section, we evaluate the base model shown in Figure~\ref{fig:ILP_model_1} on the IEEE 123-node test feeder network.
+The following modifications were made to the standard IEEE 123-node network (see Fig. A3 in \cite{wei2024rolling}): \begin{itemize} \item Link distances in the standard IEEE test network \cite{IEEnetworks}, which are specified as 0 ft are set equal to 1 ft. \item Since our model is designed exclusively for radial networks, links $(151, 300)$ and $(54, 94)$ were deleted from the IEEE network to make it radial.
+Additionally, the switches between nodes 151 and 300 and between nodes 54 and 94 were deemed to be in the open state. \end{itemize} Our simulations were conducted using the Gurobi \cite{Gurobi} solver with the following parameters: \begin{itemize} \item all nodes other than the source are damaged and require repair, \item the rewards for all jobs are equal to $1$, i.e., $r_i = 1, \, \forall i$, \item job repair times were drawn from a Weibull distribution with varying means, \emph{subject to a lower bound of $30$ minutes} (consequently, all repair times are 30 minutes or longer), \item we assume that the road infrastructure network is identical to the power network.
+Travel distance between job sites $i$ and $j$ is thus equal to the shortest path distance between $i$ and $j$, which is derived from the topology and length of the various segments of this network, \item the travel time between jobs $i$ and $j$ is equal to the shortest path distance between $i$ and $j$, divided by the travel speed, \item the travel speed was adjusted to yield varying travel time matrices, \item the time budgets for all crew are identical, \item node 150 was selected as the `home node' (node 0). \end{itemize} Simulations were conducted on the University of Washington's Hyak computer cluster \cite{UWHyak}.
+For each simulation, we allocated 20 tasks per node and a total of 80 GB of RAM.
+We conducted our simulations with a prescribed termination criterion of 13\% duality gap (``MIPgap'' parameter in Gurobi) or 12 hours of solver time, whichever occurs first.
+Upon program termination, the mean and worst-case \emph{gap} (defined as $\text{UB - LB}$, where UB and LB denote the best feasible upper and lower bounds respectively) we observed over all trials turned out to be 2.05 (4.8\%) and 7 (12.96\%) respectively.
+We evaluate our model based on three performance metrics, described subsequently.